@illavv/run_typer - v3.2.3

 The expected types for each key.

-• obj: Record<string, any>
+• obj: Record<string, unknown>

 The object to validate.